 Who’s Financing Inventory and Using Purchase Order Finance (P O Finance)?
 Your Competitors!

 It’s time.
-We’re talking about purchase order finance in Canada, how P O finance works, and how financing inventory and contracts under those purchase orders works in Canada.
+We’re talking about purchase order finance in Canada, how P O finance works, and how financing inventory and contracts under those orders works in Canada.
 And yes, as we said, it’s time… to get creative with your financing challenges, and we’ll demonstrate how.

-Canadian business owners and financial managers know that you can have all the new orders and contracts in the world.
-Still, if you can’t finance them adequately, then you’re generally fighting a losing battle to your competitors.
+Canadian business owners and financial managers know you can have all the new orders and contracts worldwide.
+Still, if you can’t finance them adequately, you’re generally fighting a losing battle with your competitors.

-We need to clarify to clients that P O finance is a general concept that might include the financing of the order or contract, the inventory required to fulfill the contract, and the receivable generated out of that sale.
+We must clarify to clients that PO finance is a general concept that might include financing the order or contract, the inventory required to fulfill the contract, and the receivables generated from that sale.
 So it’s an all-encompassing strategy.

-It’s all about sitting down with your P O financing partner and discussing how unique your particular needs are.
-Typically when we sit down with clients, this type of financing revolves around the supplier’s requirements, as well as your firm’s customer, and how both of these requirements can be met with timelines and financial guidelines that make sense for all parties.
+It’s all about sitting down with your PO financing partner and discussing how unique your particular needs are.
+Typically, when we sit down with clients, this type of financing revolves around the supplier’s requirements and your firm’s customer and how both conditions can be met with timelines and financial guidelines that make sense for all parties.